-- A script tool that you create is an integral part of geoprocessing, just like a system tool—you can open it from the Project pane, use it in ModelBuilder and the Python window, and call it from another script.
+- A script tool that you create is an integral part of geoprocessing, just like a system tool—you can open it from the Catalog pane, use it in ModelBuilder and the Python window, and call it from another script.

 - You can write messages to the Geoprocessing history and tool dialog box.

 - Using built-in documentation tools, you can provide documentation.

 - When the script is run as a script tool, arcpy is fully aware of the application it was called from.
 Settings made in the application, such as arcpy.env.overwriteOutput and arcpy.env.scratchWorkspace, are available from ArcPy in your script tool.